 Hi everybody, this is Rabbi David Fohrman and welcome to Parshat Yitro.

+In this week’s Parsha we have the revelation narrative, the story of the Torah’s deliverance at Mount Sinai from God to the Jewish people.
+And if you have been around the block a few times, you have heard that encounter between God and the Jewish people as being analogized to that of marriage, almost as if God were the groom, the Jewish people were the bride, and the Torah was the ring.
+It’s a romantic notion.
+Is there actually any evidence from the text that would support this notion?
 The text itself, of course, doesn’t seem to overtly cast the story of revelation as a kind of marriage between God and the Jews.
 But if you look carefully, I do think that we find some fascinating evidence to this analogy.
 I want to study with you a prologue, of sorts, to the revelation narrative; an encounter between Yitro, Moshe’s father-in-law, and Moshe, that immediately preceeds the story of revelation.
 At the end of this encounter, Moshe tells Yitro that he is teaching the laws of God to the Jewish people.
 And I want to focus on what the significance of that might be, that idea of ‘Moshe the lawgiver,’ as it were, teaching the laws of God to the Jewish people.
 Because that, of course, is what revelation is all about.
 Let’s take a look at what happens immediately before Moshe teaching the law to the Jews.

 Chapter 18, “vayishma Yitro,” Yitro hears about all the wonderful things that God did for the Jewish people, how God saved the Jewish people from the hands of Egypt and Yitro comes to visit Moshe.
 He brings along with him Tzipporah and Moshe’s two children Gershom and Eliezer.
 And as you hear Yitro sort of rejoice in this salvation, the word that appears over and over again is, in fact, the word salvation; it’s all about saving.
 “Vayichad Yitro al-kol-tova asher asah HaShem l’Yisrael,” Yitro rejoiced for all the goodness that God did for the Jews, asher hitzil otam mitachat yad Mitzraim, that God saved the Jewish people from Mitzraim, over and over again this notion that God saved the Jews, God saved the Jews, and immediately after Yitro rejoices about this great act of salvation, he convenes a feast.
 “Vayikach Yitro choten Moshe olah u’zvachim l’Elohim,” he brings offerings to God and he invites people to join him in these offerings.
 “Vayavo Aharon,” Aaron comes, “v’chol ziknei Yisrael,” all the elders of Israel come and join him.
 They all eat bread, “im-choten Moshe lifnei Elohim,” with the father-in-law of Moshe before God.
 Interestingly, there is only one person, one significant person, not on this guest list or who didn’t show up for some reason.
 It was Moshe.
 Why wasn’t he there?
 Aaron was there.
 The elders of Israel were there, Yitro is there, God is even there.
 They are consuming these offerings before God, but Moshe is not there.
 Why not?